 - 1. Alien plant identification and listing;

 - 2. Control of alien species;

 - 3. Methods of removing alien species;

 - 4. Alien plant material disposal;

-- 5. Site specific guidelines:
+- 5. Eradication tool for invasive plant species;

-- 6. Checklist of alien eradication; and
+- 6. Site specific guidelines; and

-- 7. Early detection and rapid response to alien infestation.
+- 7. Rehabilitation guidelines for reclaimed areas.

 NB: The proposed control methods are only recommendations based on information available to the environmental consultant at the time.
-The environmental consultants employed at Greenmined Environmental are not registered Pest Control Operators (PCO) and in the circumstances the site should ensure that the expert advice and opinion of a registered PCO is sought prior to the commencement and implementation of control methods pertaining to invasive species.
+The environmental consultants employed at Greenmined Environmental are not registered Pest Control Operators (PCO) and in the circumstances the site should ensure that the expert advice and opinion of a registered PCO is sought prior to the commencement and implementation of control methods pertaining to invasive species

-1.2.
-Reference Documents
+1.2 REFERENCE DOCUMENTS

-The following list of documentation was reviewed prior to the audit and was used to formulated the objectives for the AIP management plan:
+The following list of documentation was used to formulate the objectives for the AIMP: